SUBSCRIBE TO KUCHINGBORNEO.INFOTELEGRAM TO GET NEWS & UPDATES ON KUCHING.

 Dayak Brinjal can be cooked by itself, but it’s best served when combined in a soup as it gives that slight sour tinge to the dish.
 For Dayaks, cooking chicken or any meat (particularly pork and fish) with Terung Asam (Dayak Brinjal) is something typical as a mixture of lemon grass, onions, and Dayak brinjal combine with the taste of the meat to produce something quite magical to the taste buds.

 FRIED DURIAN FLOWER

 Durian flowers make a very delicious dish but unfortunately, it can’t be found year round and is only available during Durian season.
 It’s unfortunate considering I love this dish, but that nly makes it even more special.
 This dish is cooked by stir frying the processed Durian flowers with anchovies and shrimp paste (belacan), providing you with something quite unique compared to the typical greens one usually have.
-Not sure where you can get this as I have not come across a shop serving it.
+A hawker stall called ‘ Lintang Yuan’ does sell this dish during durian flowing season.

 FRIED TAPIOCA LEAVES

 A popular simple local vegetable dish which is served in almost every Dayak restaurant is Stir Fried Tapioca Leaves.
 Cooked by frying the tapioca leaves in a mixture of onions, anchovies and sometimes tepus, this dish is not only easy to do, but also very tasty.
 This dish is available at Aroma Cafe.

 FRIED TEPUS WITH BELACAN